Resources

 Can I add results manually?

 Yes.
-PB Pathway supports parent-entered race logs and keeps them private inside the parent account.
+PB Pathway supports manually entered race logs and keeps them private inside the account.

 What is Smart Result Entry?

-Smart Result Entry lets a parent paste a result in plain English and review a structured draft before saving.
+Smart Result Entry lets you paste a result in plain English and review a structured draft before saving.

 Should I track every race?